 AFTER WE LEAVE:

-- Once your curb is installed, PLEASE PLEASE PLEASE make sure you or anyone else (kids, pets, etc) do not go out around the curb.
+- Once your curb is installed, please make sure you or anyone else (kids, pets, etc) do not go out around the curb.
 It’s still wet and can be ruined if stepped on, something drops on it, dog walks across it.
 We will be doing a final walk through before we leave, and will not be responsible for any damages after we leave.
+FIRST 24 HOURS ARE CRITICAL.

 - DO NOT mow or trim around your curb for AT LEAST 3-4 days.
 If you could wait a week, even better.